 Create AWS Audit Manager Assessment

-1. From the left navigation pane, choose Assessments, and then choose Create assessment.
+1. In the left navigation pane, choose Framework library.
+Under Standard frameworks, select AWS License Manager and then choose Create assessment from framework.

 2. In Specify assessment details, under Assessment Details enter a name for the assessment (for example, Record License Configuration) and an optional description.
-Under Assessments reports destination, select an existing Amazon S3 bucket or create new one to store assessment reports.
-Under Frameworks, choose the Record License Configuration framework and then choose Next.
+Under Assessments reports destination, select an existing Amazon S3 bucket or create new one to store assessment reports and then choose Next.

 3. If your account is in an organization created in AWS Organizations, choose the accounts you want to track.

-4. Under AWS services, select AWS License Manager and then choose Next.
+4. Under AWS services, AWS License Manager will be selected by default.
+Choose Next.

 5. In Specify audit owners, select users from the list.